stefanspringer1/SwiftXMLParserDemo/README.md

 copy %SDKROOT%\usr\share\visualc.apinotes "%VCToolsInstallDir%\include\visualc.apinotes"
 copy %SDKROOT%\usr\share\winsdk.modulemap "%UniversalCRTSdkDir%\Include\%UCRTVersion%\um\module.modulemap"
 ```

+_Next, we describe to use this Swift package in the Clion IDE.
+If you do not want to change this package but only would like to build and run it as-is, instead of using Clion you could just run the command `swift build -c release` from within the package to build it._

 4. Different options could be considered for editing Swift source code.
 We describe the usage of CLion, a commercial IDE.
 You can get the installer from [https://www.jetbrains.com/clion](https://www.jetbrains.com/clion).